St. Mary's Church, Osnabrück: From the predecessor buildings to today’s Marienkirche

 The oldest predecessor church was a hall building, constructed on a sandy island-like knoll during the 10th century.
 This is the oldest predecessor building of St. Marien and is regarded as its architectural origin.
 As the construction project was linked to the establishment of a market, it can be assumed that the initial purpose of the building was for it to be a market church for the city of Osnabrück.
 The single-nave long building, without a transept but with an almost semicircular apsis, was positioned before an open, two-storied vestibule to the west.
 A salient feature is the robust stonework of the roofed hall with a width of 2.3 m, suggesting it functioned as part of a fortified church.
 The form of the ground plan along with the highly retracted interior of the chancel point to late Carolingian or early Saxon-era designs.

 The second predecessor building of Osnabrück's Marienkirche was constructed on the foundations of the first church in the 11th century.
 Once again there featured a single-nave roofed hall with a semicircular apsis.
 However, this time a 14 m tower with a vaulted upper floor and basement was also constructed on the west side of the church.
 Materials from the previous church were used to construct the rectangular western tower.

 The most recent of the three predecessor churches was built during the 12th century.
 The single-nave roofed hall was expanded to include two narrow side aisles.
 A three-aisled basilica with three semicircular altar apses and no transept was built.
 The core masonry of the western tower and the tower building are the only parts of this building which remain today.

 During the 13th and 14th centuries the three-aisled basilica was transformed into a Gothic hall church.
-Four more stories were added to the western tower and the chancel took on a rectangular shape.
+Four more storeys were added to the western tower and the chancel took on a rectangular shape.
 The subsequent conversion of the rectangular chancel into a basilica chancel around 1430-40 brought work on the Marienkirche to a temporary end.

 The damage caused during World War II was repaired concurrently alongside the archaeological excavations; the repair work was finished by 1950.
 The reconstruction work, led by local architect Max H. Berling, also led to changes in the features of the church as well as the colouration, most of which was done during a renovation in 1901.